sspbft/BFTList/README.md

 ./scripts/test <pattern>    # runs all test files with a filename matching pattern
 ```

+Note that unit tests for the no_op_automaton does not all pass due to the change of state machine.

 ### Travis integration
 Both linting and testing is setup to be run for all Pull Requests and on each push to master by Travis.